gardener/gardener-extension-shoot-cert-service/docs/usage/request_cert.md

     # Optional but recommended, this is going to create the DNS entry at the same time
     dns.gardener.cloud/class: garden
     dns.gardener.cloud/ttl: "600"
+    #cert.gardener.cloud/commonname: "*.example.com" # optional, if not specified the first name from spec.tls[].hosts is used as common name
+    #cert.gardener.cloud/dnsnames: "" # optional, if not specified the names from spec.tls[].hosts are used
+    #cert.gardener.cloud/follow-cname: "true" # optional, same as spec.followCNAME in certificates
 spec:
   tls:
   - hosts: